They are twelve pairs of nerves that arise directly from the brain.

 The 12 pairs have different assignments in the nervous system of which the following can be mentioned:

-- The pairs XI and XII are related to the muscle activities of the tongue and neck.
+- The XI and XII are related to the tongue and neck muscle activities.

 Although they can be grouped according to the activities they must perform, each pair has a unique and specific function, such as: